 Ultimately, however, all roads end with the outcomes, and the reason most people choose Dr. Raj is because he delivers amazing results that speak for themselves.

 Dallas Breast Reconstruction Consultation

 If you want to learn more about breast reduction surgery and whether or not it’s the right procedure for you, please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, board certified plastic surgeon serving the Dallas-Fort Worth Metroplex.
-He operates in Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.
+He serves the Dallas-Fort Worth Metroplex serving Irving, Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.